maxweber/clj-facebook-graph/README.md

 # clj-facebook-graph

-clj-facebook-graph is a simple Clojure client for the Facebook Graph API based on clj-http and Ring.
+clj-facebook-graph is a simple Clojure client for the Facebook Graph API based on clj-http (https://github.com/getwoven/clj-http) and Ring (https://github.com/mmcgrana/ring).
 It offers some convenience when you are working with the Facebook Graph API.
 Furthermore clj-facebook-graph provides a simple authentication flow in the form of some Ring middleware.